Exclusive: The NBA Player, the Congressman and the Epstein Files

 And so I don't even know what to say.
 I think it's very sad.

 I feel terrible about the victims.
+And,

-As your name gets circulated in these ways that are not like super obvious, but I think people who know you, I just wonder like I'm seeing this photo with you and my personal dear free enemy, Mark Cuban.
+as your name gets circulated in these ways that are not like super obvious, but I think people who know you, I just wonder like, I'm seeing this photo with you and my personal dear free enemy, Mark Cuban.

 Yeah.
 And, you know, Mark's not a Trump guy.